 Have a digital copy of everything.

 In today’s professional world, hard copies are simply not going to cut it.
 Have a PDF (portable data file) copy of your resume, certificates/certifications and credentials and have them ready to go in a moments notice.
-(Have them saved on your mobile device to be able to send them from anywhere, anytime.
+Have them accessible and shareable on your mobile device to be able to send them from anywhere, anytime.
 Also have a professional headshot and all photo along with a plain text version of your experience, some biographical information and a list of your credentials, licenses and certifications, etc. ready to be pasted into an email, PPT or any other medium that may be requested.

 Optimize your social presence.